LINGO / JARGON

 CINEMATOGRAPHER: Popularly known as the DP (Director of Photography).
 Your DP may direct a camera operator, or operate the camera themselves.
 The DP also works closely with the gaffer.
 (See also; camera operator)

 CLAPPER-BOARD: A means to marry / synchronise (sync) picture and sound so that the audio (i.e. dialogue) and associated action happen at the same time.
 Also referred to as the slate.
-(See also; lip sync, shot/s, take/s).
-Modern clapper boards usually display timecode as well.
-Go to ‘Clapperboard’.
+(See; lip sync, shot/s, take/s).
+See also digislate and MOS.
+Go to the ‘Clapperboard’ section for further information.

 CLICK TRACK: A simple audio way to help pace action that may have music accompanying it.
 A track with pulses/tones following beats to the bar etc.